Chapter 05.03 - Audit and Compliance Services

 P05.03.020.
 Organization.

 1. The chief audit executive shall report administratively to the chief finance officer and functionally to the chair of the Audit and Finance Committee.
+This enables internal audit services and responsibilities to be performed without interference from management, thereby maintaining the necessary independence and objectivity.
 The chief finance officer shall appoint and may remove the chief audit executive with the advice and consent of the Audit and Finance Committee.

 3. The chief finance officer shall supervise the chief audit executive except for matters relating to the establishment of the scope of audit activities and the reporting of audit findings and recommendations.